borispoehland/maiar-launchpad-roi/README.md

-💸 Return-On-Investment (ROI) tracker of the Seedify launchpad
+💸 Return-On-Investment (ROI) tracker of the Maiar launchpad